 - Military ID

-Fortunately, there is no waiting period or blood tests to get married in Nevada.
-All you need to get married as a gay couple is a marriage license.
+Fortunately, there is no waiting period or blood test to get married in Nevada.

-Whether you’re gay or straight, planning a wedding can be overwhelming.
+Wedding planning can be overwhelming for all couples!
 To help you get started, here are some ways to make it a bit less stressful.

-There’s no shortage of LGBTQ friendly locations and wedding venues in Las Vegas.
-Since gay marriage was legalized in Nevada, most wedding chapels in Vegas have created LGBTQ-friendly packages.
-With so many locations available for holding a gay wedding in Las Vegas, narrow them down touring your favorite ones.
+There’s no shortage of LGBTQ+-friendly locations and wedding venues in Las Vegas.
+Since gay marriage was legalized in Nevada, most wedding chapels in Vegas have created LGBTQ+-friendly packages.
+With so many locations available for holding a same-sex wedding in Las Vegas, narrow them down by touring your favorite ones.
+The Little Vegas Chapel offers all-inclusive traditional wedding packages perfect for your Vegas wedding!
+Celebrate your love in our LGBTQ+-friendly wedding chapel.

 Choose a date carefully.

-Las Vegas is home of a plethora of conventions and special events.
-With that said, do your research so your wedding day doesn’t correspond with the same weekend of a comic book convention or award show.
+Las Vegas is home to a plethora of conventions and special events.
+This could cause room rates to skyrocket, adding extra expense to your Vegas wedding.
+You may also experience the added stress of finding available reservations for your post-wedding reception.
+With that said, do your research so your wedding day doesn’t correspond with the same weekend as a tech convention or big concert.

 Obtain your marriage license.

-It’s important to note that many Las Vegas wedding chapels also offer pretend weddings, which are also calleda commitment ceremony or fake wedding.
+It’s important to note that many Las Vegas wedding chapels also offer pretend weddings, which are also called commitment ceremony or fake weddings.
 Pretend ceremonies are performed with many similarities to an actual Vegas wedding but without the legal complexities or legalities.
+A commitment ceremony can be a good alternative if you and your partner wish to have a ceremony for symbolic purposes only.

-How to Celebrate Your Gay Wedding in Las Vegas
+How to Celebrate Your Same-Sex Wedding in Las Vegas

 Visit the “Welcome to Fabulous Las Vegas Sign.”

 If you love the lights and ambiance of Las Vegas, you can’t miss out on visiting the “Welcome to Fabulous Las Vegas Sign.”
-The world-famous sign, located directly on the Las Vegas Strip, has become one of the most sought-after places to get married in Las Vegas.
+The world-famous sign, located directly on the Las Vegas Strip, has become one of the most popular places to visit in Las Vegas.
 Not only is it a cheap wedding activity, but it’s a favorite among the couples we work with.

 Grab Insta-worthy food and drinks

 After tying the knot on the Strip, your stomach is sure to be rumbling.
-Head to Mandalay Bay’s House of Blues, Cabo Wabo Cantina, or the Excalibur’s Tournament of Kings, just to name a few.
+Head to Mandalay Bay’s House of Blues, Cabo Wabo Cantina, or the Excalibur’s Tournament of Kings, just to name a few on the famous Las Vegas Strip.
+If you would like to stay around the Downtown Art’s District area, consider paying a visit to any of our Downtown partners, such as 18bin, Letty’s, Atomic Tavern and Kitchen or Horestrailer Hideout!

 Our Commitment to Gay Weddings

 We have always focused on making sure our couples feel comfortable and welcome to Las Vegas.
-In fact, The Little Vegas Chapel was performing LGBTQ commitment ceremonies since opening their doors, well before they were recognized as legally binding in Nevada.
+In fact, The Little Vegas Chapel has been performing LGBTQ+ commitment ceremonies since opening their doors, well before they were recognized as legally binding in Nevada.